NREL/HPC/docs/Documentation/Systems/Kestrel/Running/example_sbatch.md

 Many more examples of sbatch scripts are available in the [HPC Repository Slurm Directory](https://github.com/NREL/HPC/tree/master/slurm) on Github.
 You may also check the individual [Systems](/Documentation/Systems) pages for details related to the cluster you're working on.

-??? info "Sample batch script for a serial job in the debug queue"
+??? example "Sample batch script for a serial job in the debug queue"
     ```
     #!/bin/bash
     #SBATCH --ntasks=4 # Tasks to be run